psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the maximum available power for thermal plants with energy bids.
 * Corrected a bug in the elastic transactions screen.
 * Corrected a bug in the FCAS registry screen.
+* Corrected a bug in the reading process of sum of circuit flow constraints.

 # Version 5.28